About Neurodiversity

 Mainly affecting spatial awareness, motor skills and coordination.

-Dyspraxia, also known as developmental co-ordination disorder (DCD), is a common disorder that affects movement and co-ordination.
+Dyspraxia, also known as developmental co-ordination disorder (DCD), is a common disorder that affects movement and coordination.

-Dyspraxia does not affect your intelligence, but it can affect your co-ordination skills – such as tasks requiring balance, playing sports or learning to drive a car.
+Dyspraxia does not affect your intelligence, but it can affect your coordination skills – such as tasks requiring balance, playing sports, or learning to drive a car.
 Dyspraxia can also affect your fine motor skills, such as writing or using small objects.

-Peoples experience of dyspraxia vary considerably.
+People's experience of dyspraxia varies considerably.

-If you have dyspraxia it may affect:
+If you have dyspraxia, it may affect:

-Your co-ordination, balance, and movement
+Your coordination, balance, and movement

-Your ability to write, type, draw and grasp small objects.
+Your ability to write, type, draw and grasp small objects

 How you function in social situations

-How you deal with your emotions, and;
+How you deal with your emotions

-Time management, planning and personal organisation skills.
+Time management, planning and personal organisation skills

 NHS link: Dyspraxia, or Developmental Coordination Disorder (DCD)